How To Spot Crypto Money Laundering in 2025

-On the other hand, criminals laundered an estimated $2.8 billion through crypto exchanges in 2019, and the illegal activity continues to this day.
-Cryptocurrency exchanges are continually used to funnel illicit funds, facilitate tax evasion, and abuse the financial system.
+Criminals laundered an estimated $2.8 billion through crypto exchanges in 2019, and the illegal activity continues to this day.
+Cryptocurrency exchanges are continually used to funnel illicit funds, facilitate tax evasion, and abuse the financial system, making combating money laundering a critical priority for international legal frameworks and conventions.

 To meet regulatory compliance with AML legislation, cryptocurrency platforms must adhere to Financial law enforcement agencies, such as FinCEN and the Internal Revenue Service (IRS) in America.
 In order to do this, crypto exchanges must perform an AML compliance strategy, including a thorough Identity Verification (IDV), Customer Due Diligence (CDD), and ongoing monitoring, including transaction monitoring.

 These processes form the basis of a rigorous Know Your Customer (KYC) strategy, which is vital when performing ongoing AML processes.
+Financial intelligence units (FIUs) play a crucial role in these processes, working alongside law enforcement agencies to track and prevent illicit fund flows.
 KYC solutions exist to bear the burden of compliance with regulatory bodies and prevent financial crime.
 Part of the KYC process involves verifying the legitimacy of customers’ financial accounts to prevent the storage of illicit funds.

 These illicit developments are creating an urgency for tighter AML and KYC requirements that comply with international standards, like the Bank Secrecy Act and FinCEN’s Travel Rule.
 For more information on the travel rule and crypto money laundering, read The Crypto Travel Rule: The Need for AML Compliance Software.